fe-moldark/wesleykent-website/tipsandtricks.markdown

 #hero_height: is-fullheight
 ---

-Like I might have mentioned before, my memory might not be the best, but even if it was I would still keep these notes.
+Like I may have previously mentioned, my memory might not be the best (I think this is funny), but even if it was I would still keep these notes.
 Sometimes the syntax gets complicated or you just don't want to search for that one exploit you read about once from a random blog months back.
 I hope others can find this as useful as I have, and if you have anything you think I should include here, by all means [reach out](/contact/).<br>
 <br>
 There is far too much for just one web page, so I've broken this down into the following categories.
 <br><br>